 Whenever the decision is made to use an unnamed source, we will provide as much information as possible to show their credibility without revealing their identity, which can include titles, affiliations or biases.
 We will also provide the reason for anonymity when using an unnamed source.

 We believe that public feedback is not a one-way street.
 We invite your comments and complaints on news stories, suggestions for issues and events to cover or sources to consult and your participation in our policy conversations and listening events.
 We believe that Montana Free Press has a responsibility as a news organization to engage with the public on the issues and ideas of the day, and that we have much to gain in return.

 Please reach out to Brad Tyer at email@example.com with your feedback.

 Twice a year, Montana Free Press conducts a reader survey to better understand your news needs and how we can best deliver information to you and the public.
 We invite and encourage you to participate in our surveys whenever possible, even if you have responded to a survey from Montana Free Press in the past.
-For your convenience, please find a link below to any open reader surveys:

 Contact Our Newsroom